Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 Homework

 Participants will engage in an independent listening and drawing exercise at home.
-Listening to the podcast with Cultural Critic, Poet and Activist, Bayo Okomolafe titled, “Facing the Monstrous”, participants will draw and write ideas spontaneously motivated by the podcast topics, Okomolafe’s words, and imagery. *Participants should come to the following class prepared to share their drawings and writing with the group.
+Listening to the presentation by Cultural Critic, Poet and Activist, Bayo Okomolafe.
+Participants will draw and/or write down ideas motivated by the podcast topic. - Listening and Drawing Exercise: “Vampyre Toothyess”, podcast episode Objecthood #4, MACBA, 2018, start at 47:37 with the words “Human existence…”

 Day 5